Estimated reading time: 3 minutes

 So this recipe is a product of all those discussions I had with those folks.

-I was first introduced to West African Cuisine a few months ago by a cyber friend when he posted a picture and a link to this recipe.
-Since then I’ve made quite a few dishes from Senegal, Congo, Gambia et al and must confess to having fallen in love with the food!
 This recipe has been adapted from a host of different sources, the traditional Mafé would use a lot more ground peanuts or peanut butter than I have here.
-Despite being a peanut butter lover, I balked at the thought of all that peanut butter in my stew, the taste is amazing though, there is quite a lot of chilli in here and I have found that a combination of a fresh habanero (scotch bonnet), hot sauce and chilli flakes gives the best flavour.
+Despite being a peanut butter lover, I balked at the thought of all that peanut butter in my stew, the taste is amazing though, there is quite a lot of chilli in here and I have found that a combination of a fresh habañero (scotch bonnet), hot sauce and chilli flakes gives the best flavour.

 In West Africa, Mafé is quite often served with fonio, a grain commonly cultivated and consumed there.
-We can’t get fonio here, so I tend to have it with cous cous or rice, the main reason of course is that we can’t get fonio where I am!
+We can’t get fonio here, so I tend to have it with cous cous or rice, the main reason of course, is that we can’t get fonio where I am!

 The amount of chilli given here will produce a pretty hot stew.
-If you’re not keen on the heat, exchange the Scotch Bonnet for an ordinary red chilli.
-I am using beef in this recipe, any meat will do and vegetarians, substitute the meat with all manner of root vegetables and even courgettes and okra.
+If you’re not keen on the heat, exchange the Scotch Bonnet for an ordinary red chilli, like a jalapeño.
+I am using beef in this recipe, however, any meat will do.

 Vegetarians, substitute the meat with all manner of root vegetables, beans and stew friendly vegetables, like:

 - courgettes (zucchinis)

 Don’t forget to chop the vegetables to roughly about the same size, I like to go for an about an inch.
 This will make for more uniform dish and easier eating.

 Don’t be put off by the long-ish list of ingredients, it’s all about assembling it together, then it’s child’s play.Print